nigelrogasch/TESA/index.md

 Developing methods for cleaning and analysing TMS-EEG data is an active area of research.
 Users are welcome to submit new functions to be included in TESA by contacting [Nigel Rogasch](<mailto:nigel.rogasch@gmail.com>).

 ## Code contributors
-Nigel C. Rogasch, Julio C. Hernandez-Pavon, Caley Sullivan, Nathan S. Rose
+Nigel C. Rogasch, Julio C. Hernandez-Pavon, Caley Sullivan, Nathan S. Rose, Tuomas P. Mutanen, Mana Biabani, Jukka Sarvas